gradle/gradle/design-docs/play-support.md

 - A developer runs a Play application during development.
 - A deployer runs a Play application.
 That is, a Play application is packaged up as a distribution which can be run in a production environment.

-# Milestone 1

-## Out of scope
+# Out of scope

-The following features are currently out of scope for this milestone, but certainly make sense for later work:
+The following features are currently out of scope for this spec, but certainly make sense for later work:

 - Building a Play application for multiple Scala versions.
 For now, the build for a given Play application will target a single Scala version.
   It will be possible to declare which version of Scala to build for.